K-homological finiteness and hyperbolic groups

 \section{The K-homology Gysin sequence for boundary actions}

-\(\Gamma\) remains a Gromov hyperbolic group; in this section, we attack the problem of proving that the \(\K\)-homology of the reduced C*-algebra of \(\G\) has uniformly summable \(\K\)-homology.
+In this section, we attack the problem of proving that the reduced C*-algebra of a hyperbolic group has uniformly summable \(\K\)-homology.
 This involves some tools from \(\KK\)-theory.
 We start by summarizing the basic facts we will need about `\(\gamma\)-elements' and the Dirac dual-Dirac method.